 But first…

-Polysaccharides are long chain carbohydrates that are made up of various monosaccharides connected by glycosidic bonds.
+Polysaccharides are long chain carbohydrates that have the structural characteristics of various monosaccharides connected by glycosidic bonds.
 These molecules can range from the very simple to the more complex carbohydrate molecules.
+Research in food chem has shown that some polysaccharides may help reduce oxidative stress.
+[8]

 Some examples of polysaccharides would be chitin and beta-glucans, which make up the cell walls of fungi.
 Cellulose, which is what plant cell walls are made up of are also polysaccharides.
 Starch and glycogen are also polysaccharides.